op-de-kop/op-de-kop/src/en-US/index.md

 **Wednesday**

-From January until april we have a course of 16 classes.
-The first class is at January 11th and the last class at april 26th.
+From January until April we have a course of 16 classes.
+The first class is at January 11th and the last class at April 26th.

 - 19:00 - 20:00 Handstandtraining
 - 20:00 - 21:30 Acrobaticsclass
 - 21:30 - 22:30 Open training

 The group will be split into two subgroups of different levels.
-This allows everyone to train at its own level as much as possible.
+This allows everyone to train at their own level as much as possible.

-Location: Amsterdamsestraatweg 3, see the map below
+Location: Amsterdamsestraatweg 3 in Utrecht, see the map below

 **Costs**:

-- Acrobatiekclass: € 176
+- Acrobatics class: € 176
 - Handstand training Wednesday full course: € 120

 **Discounts**
-If you take handstandclass and acrobatics class, you can get a 50% discount on the handstand class.
+If you join the handstand class _and_ the acrobatics class, you will get a 50% discount on the handstand class.

 We give 25% discount on the courses for everyone who needs it.

 Holders of the U-pas can also use the pass for a discount on the class.

 **Course presentation**
-Because acrobatics is not only nice to do, but also to show we organize a presentation evening.
+Acrobatics is not only fun to _do_, but also to look at.
+We will have a presentation evening where the students create a show and can invite their loved ones.

 The date and location wil be announced when known.